Skip to content

 Today’s healthcare organizations face ongoing staffing shortages, complex onboarding demands and rapidly evolving clinical expectations.
 This open house provides employers the opportunity to experience FVTC’s hands-on training technologies firsthand — and to explore how immersive learning can strengthen clinical skills, build confidence and ultimately improve patient care.

-“New healthcare professionals often feel overwhelmed by complex patient situations, communication demands or the fast pace of healthcare environments,” says Carrie Thompson, associate dean of Nursing.
+“New healthcare professionals often feel overwhelmed by complex patient situations, communication demands or the fast pace of healthcare environments,” says Carrie Thompson, Associate Dean – Health Division.
 “Our tools allow learners to practice repeatedly, make mistakes safely and build confidence before they encounter those challenges on the job.
 For employers, this means staff who are better prepared, more confident and able to transition more quickly into practice-ready roles.”

 During the event, attendees will explore FVTC’s Simulation Center, VR dementia training and Anatomage Table, seeing how realistic clinical environments bridge classroom learning with real-world application.